NautilusOceanRust/ordo/FAQ.md

 **Q: What is the database schema?**

-A: The database is a simple SQLite file (`tasks.db`) with a single main table named `tasks`.
+A: The database is a simple SQLite file (`ordo.db`) with a single main table named `tasks`.
 The schema is as follows:
 ```sql
 CREATE TABLE tasks (
     id INTEGER PRIMARY KEY AUTOINCREMENT,